How To Build A 5 Gallon Bucket Hydroelectric Generator

 I was extremely interested in the thought of a ‘simple’, 5 gallon bucket water powered generator.
 But you guys talked over my head most of the time.
 And that’s when I could understand you. lol Dude mumbles. 😛 I would love to see you guys do a more detailed video/book etc. That explains in more depth what you are talking about with the separate stations etc. What was the thing about the creek bed and vegetation?
 I’m trying to say.. this idea seems great!
 But it seemed too complicated for the average joe (or jane) to do?
 Maybe I misunderstood the facebook post but I ‘thought’ it was suppose to be simple? o.0 lol If it is or can be simple… how about teaching it? 😀

-• Kathy Parker on said:
+• Kathy Parker says:

 Maybe you gotta be from Oregon to understand him!
 He was speaking mind of low but I concentrated and could make out what he was saying but he did use alot of scientific terms.

-• Stephen Lancaster on said:
+• Stephen Lancaster says:

 The new video contains a lot more detail: